-Here is his very detailed, personal account of what it was really like.
+Here is his very detailed, personal account of what it was really like at All Saints Centre in Lewes last Saturday for those going to hear a talk from Katie Hopkins.
+The person has asked to remain anonymous.
 If you think the protesters were good humoured upstanding citizens, think again.

 All Saints opened at 18.15 and I aimed to arrive shortly after that.
 Turning off Pinwell Road into the car park I heard the noise of a demonstration - shouting, chanting, horns, hooters - even drumming.